NSombekke/Logic-LLM/improved_blogpost.md

 - Roos: ...
 - Niels: Implemented the code for Llama models and LTL, acquired all results.
 - Sacha: Implemented LTL, dataset creation, revised the blogpost.
-- AnneLouise: Researched the implementation of LTL, added two test sets for LTL.
+- AnneLouise: Researched the implementation of LTL, added two test sets for LTL, result analysis.

 ## Bibliography